Who is an asylee?

-Where do defensive asylum seekers wait for their immigration court hearing?
+Are asylum seekers released before their immigration court hearings?

 Under prior administrations, immigration authorities regularly released migrants from custody while their cases were pending in the immigration court system.
 Those migrants were still required to check in with immigration authorities and attend hearings in immigration court.
-The Trump administration has modified these policies to detain the overwhelming majority of asylum seekers who have passed their credible fear interviews.
+The Trump administration has modified these policies to release as few asylum seekers as possible.
 A recent federal court decision requiring case-by-case determinations as to whether asylum seekers pose a flight risk or threat to public safety is likely to lead to more releases pending their hearings.

-Does EOIR provide defensive asylum seekers with appointed immigration counsel?
+Does the government provide defensive asylum seekers with appointed immigration lawyers?